nxpatterns/Frontend-Ecosystem/Cloud-Co/Hetzner/Debian/ReadMe.md

 mv /tmp/converted.key /var/lib/amavis/dkim/subdomain.example.com.private
 ```

+4. Configure Rspamd mappings to use the DKIM keys.
+(Rspamd needs to know which key to use for signing emails from your domain.
+This is done through mapping files.)

-Then you have to update the Rspamd mapping configuration.
+Update the Rspamd mapping configuration.

 ```bash
 echo "subdomain.example.com default" > /etc/rspamd/local.d/dkim_domains.map